Innmind/documentation/docs/getting-started/orm/development.md

 ## Setup

-For this section we'll work with a `User` class that can have multiple `Address` objects.
+For this chapter we'll work with a `User` class that can have multiple `Address` objects.

 To keep things simple we'll work with an in memory persistence.
-You'll learn how to really persist them in the [next section](production.md).
+You'll learn how to really persist them in the [next chapter](production.md).

 ```php
 use Formal\ORM\Manager;